My legal responsibilities

 - It generated revenue, income or sales valued at ≤ $1M in the reference year

-For retailers: having only one point of purchase, which has less than 929 square meters that is not operated as a franchise or banner or group (the size limit of 929 m2 was introduced with the 2018 Schedule of Contributions).
+For retailers: having only one point of purchase, which has less than 929 square meters that is not operated as a franchise or banner or group.

 - Companies that are already required under extended producer responsibility regulations to take measures or contribute financially toward measures to recover or reclaim containers and packaging (e.g. oil and paint cans)